draber/dom-node/README.md

 | `nomodule`        | `noModule`        |
 | `tabindex`        | `tabIndex`        |

-_Important note: [jsdom doesn't support some properties such as `contentEditable`](https://github.com/jsdom/jsdom/issues/1670).
+_Note: [jsdom doesn't support `contentEditable`](https://github.com/jsdom/jsdom/issues/1670) (and probably other properties).
 This is something you need to take into account when using this package to build HTML on the server!_

 ##### `style`
 This accepts the same values you would set in `element.style`: